 European User Group Meeting

 In continuing our series of User Group Meetings we hope you will join us in Cambridge, UK on June 20th – 21st.
 There will be training sessions that are tailored to the needs of computational and medicinal chemists and will focus on Cresset’s exciting new and existing products.
 The scientific session includes presentations from Novartis, Heptares, and University of Hatfield amongst others as well as Cresset’s scientific experts.
-This popular event always fills up, so ensure you register soon to secures a space.
+This popular event always fills up, so ensure you register soon to secure a space.

 The Design a Molecule Winner is…